bwittmann/transoar/README.md

 #### Installation
 Create a new virtual environment and run:

-`pip install -e .`
+    pip install -e .

 #### Datasets
-We provide preprocessing scripts for two datasets.
+We provide exemplary preprocessing scripts for two publicly available datasets.
+It should be mentioned that these preprocessing scripts should act as templates to experiment with additional datasets.

 ##### AMOSS22 challenge [[7]](#7)
 1) Download the training data of the challenge's [first stage](https://amos22.grand-challenge.org/).
 The structure should be as follows: